-We inquired of staff whether Metro Transit's NTD report contains data for purchased transportation services and were informed that it does.
-Metro Transit provides the required data and, thus, does not rely on data provided by the purchased transportation provider.
+We inquired of staff whether the Metropolitan Council's NTD report contained data for purchased transportation services and were informed that it does.
+The Metropolitan Council provides most of the required data and provides training/review of data that comes from purchased transportation providers.
 Therefore, an additional certification of the purchased transportation services Federal Funding Allocation data by an independent auditor is not required (Policy Manual, Federal Funding Allocation Test w).